 All this being said, my “gift of wounds” and life-long fascination with human behavior bring astute and compassionate guidance from real-life, hands-on experience.
 I help you identify the behaviors and hidden beliefs (yes, we all have them) that are blocking your path to achieving what’s most important to you – while always upholding your well-being!

 I’m a mom (a single mom when my son was young) to a now-adult son.
 I’m happily re-married (20 years+) and an outdoor enthusiast (former award-winning Hobie-Cat racer *a super fast sailboat).
-I also love these simple things: cloud watching, beach walking with my fur-kid, and my favorite thing of all – engaging in inspiring conversation with interesting people and laughing – I love to laugh!
+I also love these simple things: cloud watching, beach walking with my fur-kid, and painting!

 To my sister-personality test lovers… I’m a 3/5 Emotional Projector/Advisor, INFJ, HSP, Visionary, Lover Archetype (Jungian), Taurus Sun, Sagittarius Rising, Leo Moon… and most important – 100% me!

-Today, I gratefully use years of business and life experience inspiring women to healthy energetic expansion, guided by Jungian Methodology (Carl Jung – founder of analytical psychology), adult transformation theory, social neuroscience, and sharp intuition.
-Supporting you in tending your nervous system, nourishing your soul while accessing clarity, calm, ease, and joy – getting out of your own way and becoming gloriously solid with who you are as a human being!
+Today, I gratefully use years of business and life experience inspiring women to healthy energetic expansion, supporting you in tending your nervous system, nourishing your soul while accessing clarity, calm, ease, and joy – getting out of your own way and becoming gloriously solid with who you are as a human being!

 Say “YES” to you and “NO” to How Society Says you “Should Be.”